Botspot/pi-apps/DOCUMENTATION.md

 #### Location:
 On a default pi-apps installation, you will find this script at `/home/pi/pi-apps/updater`.
 #### Purpose:
 This script handles Pi-Apps updates, both for apps and for files.
+Apps do not have version numbers, so updating involves comparing the installation-script of the existing app-folder with the installation-script of the new app-folder.
 #### Usage:
 ```bash
 ~/pi-apps/updater